 - Strain and discard solids (optional).

-- Drizzle glaze all over salmon fillets, marinate for 30 minutes.
+- Drizzle glaze all over salmon fillets, and marinate for 30 minutes.

 - In an oven-proof skillet, set over medium-high heat, add oil/butter.